LizRanZim/RegexGuide/gist-regex-hexcode.md

 ### Flags

-Flags can occur after the last / slash in a Regex but we don't have any in our example.
+Flags can occur after the last / slash in a Regex but we don't have any in our example, but I just want to mention them in case you run into them.
 There are 6 optional flags that can be used as of this writing.
 The most common are g (global search), i(case-insensitive), m (multi-line search).

 ### Character Escapes

-Character Escapes are used when one of the characters that makes up a Regex is also one of the characters that you need to use in your regex.
-So if you had a regex where you needed to match to something that contained a { bracket, you could use a backslash \ before the open curly { , like this \{ .
+Character Escapes are used when one of the characters that makes up a Regex is also one of the characters that you need to use in your Regex.
+So if you had a Regex where you needed to match to something that contained a { bracket, you could use a backslash \ before the open curly { , like this \{ .
-This tells the regex that you are not starting a bracket expression but are instead wanting to use the { as a part of your match rules within your bracket expression.
+This tells the Regex that you are not starting a bracket expression but are instead wanting to use the { as a part of your match rules within your bracket expression.

 ## Author